tparchman/lab/HPC_pronghorn/pronghorn_guide.md

  ## running jobs through the queue on pronghorn using `slurm`

- ### different resources for parchman lab on pronghorn, both free and not so free
+ ### different resources for parchman lab on pronghorn, both free and not so free (needs updating)

  ### monitoring your jobs